-I want us to turn to a scripture that I used the last time, that I think it's important enough to begin to see why we need to do certain things.
+I want us to turn to a scripture that I used the last time.
+I think it is important enough to begin to see why we need to do certain things.

-Psalm 119:17-18 Deal bountifully with your servant, that I may live, and keep your word.
-Open you mine eyes that I may behold wondrous things out of your law.
+Psalm 119:17-18 Deal bountifully with your servant, that I may live and keep Your word.
+Open my eyes that I may see wondrous things from Your law.

 These things are instructions to you and me, and we should understand that we need to follow this same general practice as this person did, and know that there is a great deal of hidden information in God's Word, but it will be revealed by Him if we will dig for it—make the effort to find it.
 This is a godly request, so I think that we can be confident that if we do our part, God will do His part, because it is going to go a long way toward fulfilling His purpose in us.
 But never forget: we must dig.